-Where Do I Go for Care?
+Where To Go for Medical Care

 When you experience a sudden unexpected illness or an injury, you want to be seen right away.
 Yet not all concerns are life-threatening and therefore may not warrant a trip to the emergency room.
 Choosing the right location can save you time and money while ensuring you get the right treatment.